Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon: Comparison with Goresky's construction

-The second step is the comparison of the two definitions of Steenrod squares, respectively associated to the sheaf $\IN^*_{\bullet}$ and to the Deligne sheaf $\IC^*_{\bullet}$.
+The second step in the proof of \thmref{thm:Goreskyandblowup} is the comparison of the two definitions of Steenrod squares, respectively associated to the sheaf $\IN^*_{\bullet}$ and to the Deligne sheaf $\ds^*_{\bullet}$.
 This is a consequence of the comparison of the two associated ${\rm cup}_{i}$-products, done in the next lemma.